gsdlab/vpdev/README.md

 backends                                // feature name
 ```

-Also, it's possible to have a file `/.vp-files` in the `Server` subfolder:
+Also, it's possible to have a file `/.vp-files` in the `Server` subfolder.
+We specify two features here:

 ```
+.                                       // current folder (i.e., Server)
+Server                                  // the feature : Server
-server.js                               // name or mask of a concrete file Server processManagement::timeout       // features of server.js
+./server.js, ./config.json              // name or mask or list of a concrete file(s)
-config.json                             // name or mask of the file processManagement::timeout              // features of config.json
+processManagement::timeout              // features of server.js
 ```

-If we have `/.vp-files` in the `Backends` subfolder with the following contents
+If we have `/.vp-files` in the `Backends` subfolder with the following contents:

 ```
 ChocoMoo/*.*         // all files within ClaferMoo folder